muhanzhang/pytorch_DGCNN/README.md

 Default graph datasets are stored in "data/DSName/DSName.txt".
 Check the "data/README.md" for the format.

 In addition to the support of discrete node labels (tags), DGCNN now supports multi-dimensional continuous node features.
-One example dataset with continuous node features is "FRANKENSTEIN".
-Check "data/FRANKENSTEIN/FRANKENSTEIN.txt" for the format.
+One example dataset with continuous node features is "Synthie".
+Check "data/Synthie/Synthie.txt" for the format.

 There are two preprocessing scripts in MATLAB: "mat2txt.m" transforms .mat graphs (from Weisfeiler-Lehman Graph Kernel Toolbox), "dortmund2txt.m" transforms graph benchmark datasets downloaded from https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets